Silvopasture

-Silvopasture (silva is forest in Latin) is the practice of integrating trees, forage, and the grazing of domesticated animals in a mutually beneficial way.
+Silvopasture (silva is forest in Latin) or wood pasture is the practice of integrating trees, forage, and the grazing of domesticated animals in a mutually beneficial way.
 It utilizes the principles of managed grazing, and it is one of several distinct forms of agroforestry.
 If done correctly, silvopastures can count as nature-based solutions to climate change.

 Properly managed silvopasture (grazed woodland) can increase overall productivity and long-term income due to the simultaneous production of tree crops, forage, and livestock.
 It can provide environmental benefits, and has been practiced in many parts of the world for centuries.

 Benefits

-Potential for Climate Change Adaptation
+Potential for climate change adaptation

 Climate change adaptation has garnered more importance in UNFCCC negotiations in the 2020s as opposed to previous strategies, when mitigation was given more focus.
 Silvopasture systems which integrate trees and other woody plants along with crops, forage and livestock are a highly sustainable strategy that has huge adaptive capacity, besides its mitigation potential.
 Open pasture systems, on the other hand, which is often a consequence of widespread deforestation can exacerbate issues such as reduced water availability and nutrient imbalances in soils, leading to negative effects on ecosystems, local climates, and communities—challenges that are further intensified by climate change.

 Silvopasture systems influence microclimatic conditions, offering advantages over open pastures and a suitable ‘middle ground’ solution compared to forests in the context of climate change adaptation.
 By retaining partial tree cover, silvopastures create a more moderated environment that helps mitigate temperature extremes and optimize soil conditions.
 This offers less stressful conditions for the grazers as compared to the open pastures improving its feed and water intake, reproductive health, milk yields, fitness, and longevity.

 The integration of trees in silvopastures provide shade, which reduces the intensity of photosynthetically active radiation (PAR) compared to open pastures, while still allowing more light than dense forests.
 This balance supports diverse plant growth and improved forage quality.
 One study measured air temperatures near the soil surface (0.25 m) to be consistently cooler in silvopastures than in open pastures, with reductions of up to 7%, while soil temperatures at depths of 5–10 cm are also significantly lower in silvopastoral systems compared to open pastures.